This section was written by Leandro Cabo from rhcplivearchive.com

 Released on the “Estrus” 7” single in 1997

-John continued writting songs during this period, and would later record them on weekends when he would go home from the Mansion, where the band was recording Blood Sugar Sex Magik.
+John continued to write songs during this period and would later record them on weekends when he would go home from the Mansion, where the band was recording Blood Sugar Sex Magik.

 Your Pussy’s Glued to a Building on Fire

-originally included an extra verse at the end, but was removed for release for unknown reasons, you can hear the cut at the exact last second of the song.
-However, it was performed live this way once in 1997, and another in 2001.
+originally included an extra verse at the end, but was removed for release for unknown reasons - you can hear the cut at the exact last second of the song.
+However, it was performed live in its complete form once in 1997 and another in 2001.

 Dates: June 1992